Printed on August 20, 2018, 11:10 pm

 - Unless specifically approved by the System Office or Institution Records Officer, any records which reflect "Permanent" retention should be maintained by means other than paper after verification of an archival quality electronic reproduction.
 After verification, the paper copies will be destroyed.

 - Actions by the State Commission shall be communicated to all campus Records Officers through the System Office.

 - Records Officers

 - Records Officers have the authority and responsibility to retain and dispose of records in accordance with approved records disposition authorizations.

 - Prior to the destruction of any records, the Records Officer must determine if the action should be delayed due to audit or litigation requirements.

 - Specific records pertaining to current or pending litigation or investigation must be retained until all questions are resolved.
 These specific records can be retained in a suspense file, while all other records not under pending investigation shall be disposed of in accordance with established Statewide and TBR Records Disposition Authorizations (RDAs).

 - Records Officers should establish and apply retention schedules for records in their custody that may not be specifically addressed in this guideline.

 - Certificate of Destruction

-- Records Management Division has authorized the implementation and utilization of the Certificate of Destruction form (see Exhibit 1) in order to better track the volume of records destroyed and to insure that records have met the criteria necessary for destruction.
+- Records Management Division has authorized the implementation and utilization of the Certificate of Destruction Form in order to better track the volume of records destroyed and to insure that records have met the criteria necessary for destruction.